Meet Our Staff

 Family Nurse Practitioner

 I started at Reed in 2001 and am happy to still be here as a full-time FNP.
 Although my professional career started in social service, it was my 2-year service in the U.S. Peace Corps in Sierra Leone, West Africa, that pointed me towards nursing.
-I was also privileged to work for 2 ½ years in Somalia, South Sudan, Kenya and Tanzania with humanitarian relief organizations between my basic and advance nursing programs.
+I was also privileged to work for 2 ½ years in Somalia, South Sudan, Kenya and Tanzania with humanitarian relief organizations between my basic and advanced nursing programs.
 My FNP work started in OHSU’s ER and I still work there during school breaks; however, once I switched jobs to Reed it was clear to me that I had found my work “home.”

 Rachel Neuendorf, ND (she/her/hers)